Tweet of the Day: Book Review: Let the Right One In

 “Oh thanks!” said Ash.

-“I didn’t mean anything by it, it’s all relevant really and….”said Tali.
+“I didn’t mean anything by it, it’s all relative really and….”said Tali.

 Ash laughed even harder.
 The others joined her.
 The conversation continued, with Liara giving the other women tidbits about Shepard’s quirks.
 EDI’s holographic projection interrupted the conversation.